jneo8/charm-advanced-routing/README.md

 # Overview

-This subordinate charm allows for the configuration of simple policy routing rules on the deployed host and adding routing to configured services via a JSON.
+This subordinate charm allows for the configuration of policy routing rules on the deployed host, as well as routes to configured services.
+A list of hash maps, in JSON format, is expected.

+Charm supports IPv4 addressing.

 # Build